 - Cool and fridge up to 2 weeks (if it lasts that long!)

-- Mix 1 shot of tequila, 1/2 shot of triple sec, 4 shots of mixer, and a sprig of fresh mint in a shaker.
+Mix 1 shot of tequila, 1/2 shot of triple sec, 1/4 cup of the mixer (or to taste), and a sprig of fresh mint in a shaker.
 Fill the rest of the shaker with ice.
-Shake for a while and pour into salt rimmed margarita glass.
+Shake for a while and pour into salt-rimmed margarita glass.